-For the proposal for the AGM 2021, the Nomination Committee applied rule 4.1 of the Code as the diversity policy related to the Committee's nomination work.
+For the proposal for the AGM 2022, the Nomination Committee applied rule 4.1 of the Code as the diversity policy related to the Committee's nomination work.
 The Nomination Committee confirmed that the Board of Hexagon has an equal gender balance and an appropriate composition in general.
-Additional criteria, such as background, experience, previous leadership roles, relevant insights into Hexagon's industries and other customary attributes were considered when nominating the directors.
+Additional criteria, such as

-In respect of the 2022 AGM, the Nomination Committee comprises:
+In respect of the 2023 AGM, the Nomination Committee comprises:

 - Mikael Ekdahl, Melker Schörling AB (Chair)

 - Jan Dworsky, Swedbank Robur fonder

-- Caroline Forsberg, SEB Investment Management
+- · Liselott Ledin, Alecta

 - Anders Oscarsson, AMF and AMF Fonder

-During 2021, the Nomination Committee held two minuted meetings at which the Chair gave an account of the process of evaluation of the Board's work.
-The Committee discussed and decided on proposals to submit to the EGM 2021 and AGM 2022 concerning the election of Chair of the EGM and the AGM, respectively, the election of Chair and other Board Members, remuneration to the Board, including remuneration for committee work, and fees to the auditors.
+During 2022, the Nomination Committee held two minuted meetings at which the Chair gave an account of the process of evaluation of the Board's work.
+The Committee discussed and decided on proposals to submit to the AGM 2023 concerning the election of Chair of the AGM, the election of Chair and other Board Members, remuneration to the Board, including remuneration for committee work, and fees to the auditors.
 Shareholders wishing to submit proposals have been able to do so by contacting the Nomination Committee via mail or email.
 Addresses have been made available on Hexagon's website.